 - appointing data processors in accordance with relevant laws, including the GDPR;

 - conducting profiling and automated decision-making lawfully, including having analytics systems that can respond in a modular way to individuals who might object to processing.

 The buyer might also ask for details of the target’s internal training programme and employee policies on data protection issues.

 The buyer should also review the data protection provisions in major third-party service-provider contracts.
 For example, in contracts with cloud providers, the buyer will want to check that they contain suitable data processing clauses and also review any liability caps; if those caps are very low, that might indicate that the target has failed to appoint its processors in a compliant way.

-During due diligence, the buyer will also want to analyse whether existing consents are sufficient to cover the buyer’s intended use of the target’s personal data, for example, for cross-marketing its own products, or for developing new products.
+The buyer will also want to analyse whether existing consents are sufficient to cover its intended use of the target’s personal data, for example, for cross-marketing its own products, or for developing new products.
 And if the target’s products incorporate ‘privacy by design’ – a GDPR requirement – then the data assets are more likely to be attractive to a possible future buyer.

-If due diligence raises any major problems, the buyer might consider seeking a pre-closing covenant that those problems are fixed in the ordinary course before closing, such as requiring the seller or target to seek new consents or amend privacy notices.
-If breaches cannot be cured before closing, they might be relevant to the risk assessment or valuation of the deal, and the time it would take to integrate a target business.
+If due diligence raises any major problems, the buyer might consider seeking a pre-closing covenant that those problems are fixed before closing, such as requiring the seller or target to seek new consents or amend privacy notices.
+If breaches cannot be cured before closing, they might be relevant to the risk assessment or valuation of the deal, and the time it would take to integrate the target.

 Has the target addressed cybersecurity risks?

 Cybersecurity due diligence is vital on any deal – but particularly where data is a key driver.
 Cyber issues can be deal-breakers, or at least affect deal value: during Verizon’s 2017 acquisition of Yahoo!, US$350m was knocked off the price after data breaches were revealed.